FlightControl-Master/MOOSE/docs/advanced/airboss-navygroup.md

 - An occupied NAVYGROUP does not silently replace another wind request.
 Waiting scheduled windows expire if their end time passes before they can start.

 Changing wind does not continually reissue a new carrier course.
 Maneuver updates are explicit; readiness is assessed against the last commanded, achievable course and speed.
 Pathfinding may temporarily make the ship unavailable for recovery while avoiding an obstacle.

+### Collision checks and wind-route continuation

+NAVYGROUP checks the upcoming route every 10 seconds, examining at most 5000 meters towards the next waypoint.
+Checks are skipped during a turn.
+With pathfinding enabled, a blocked connection triggers A*; a successful search installs a detour to the route target.
+Temporary pathfinding waypoint callbacks do not restart or replan the route.
+If planning fails or depth data is unavailable, the ship enters `Holding` through `FullStop()`.
+The navigation timer does not retry or release that stop automatically; a new movement command is required.

+Into-wind navigation uses a finite target 20 NM ahead.
+The navigation timer renews it when the ship is within 5000 meters and can continue on a clear, straight wind leg.
+The requested course and speed remain unchanged.
+A clear wind leg is checked directly and needs no A* search; a blocked leg uses the same detour planner as ordinary navigation.
+AIRBOSS withholds new approach clearances while the ship is following a detour or has not yet regained the commanded course and speed.

+`BeginIntoWind` and an explicit `UpdateIntoWind` are movement commands and may resume a held ship when a usable route has been established.
+Periodic readiness checks do not resume it.
+Automatic recovery completion, expiry of a timed wind window and AIRBOSS shutdown also preserve a manual or navigation-failure hold while removing their owned wind maneuver. `CarrierResumeRoute()` is an explicit movement command and may release that hold.
+A failed search therefore stays visible as a navigation hold instead of being represented by a separate retry flag.

 ## TACAN and ICLS